Why are beginner German conversation skills so important?

-FluentU puts the language in context, makes learning German a treat, and expedites your learning so you can hold these conversations yourself sooner rather than later.
+FluentU puts the language in context, makes learning German a treat and expedites your learning so you can hold these conversations yourself sooner rather than later.
 Once you’re beyond the stage of beginner German conversation, there are lots of intermediate and advanced videos to keep you moving towards fluency.

 4. Prepare Nice Things to Say About Germany

-Having some compliments ready can charm the speaker and keep things flowing smoothly.
-You don’t have to break down the country’s political position within the EU or evaluate its film history in a basic German conversation.
+Having some compliments ready can charm the speaker and keep your conversational German flowing smoothly.
+Remember, you don’t have to break down the country’s political position within the EU or evaluate its film history in a basic German conversation.
 Keep it simple.

 Don’t get worked up over meaning what you say.
 In this case, the truth will not set you free.
 Using your German will.

 5. Practice Being Formal